It may make you cry and may not be ideal before a date. However, onion is surprisingly healthy, tasty, and versatile.

 Such onion masks may apply the following benefits to your skin:

 - Brings skin to shine: The antibacterial properties of onion juice also protect your skin.
 In addition to protecting against free radicals, onion provides A, C, and E vitamins to contribute to skin health and gives it a radiant glow.

-- Alleviates acne: The antimicrobial, anti-inflammatory properties of onion can protect your skin from acne-causing bacteria and skin infections.
+- Alleviates acne: Onion’s antimicrobial, anti-inflammatory properties can protect your skin from acne-causing bacteria and skin infections.
 Therefore, you can utilize onions against acne and pimples.
 Also, you may use onion extract or creams to target acne scars.

 - Removes skin spots: A 1:1 antiseptic mixture of onion juice and apple cider vinegar helps remove dark spots on the skin (melasma or hyperpigmentation) when used twice a day.

 - Reverses skin aging: The antioxidative polyphenols in onions have enormous anti-aging potential.
-For example, quercetin can slow down their aging process by intercepting free radicals and smoothen the skin.
+For example, quercetin can slow down the aging process by intercepting free radicals and smoothening the skin.
 Additionally, sulfur and vitamins contribute to this effect.